soundzofstatic/cpsc_6820/README.md

 ### Recalling the container
 To recall the container in a different work session just issue `docker-compose up --build`.
 The image will be cached locally so the setup is a few seconds.

+## Data
+Data for this project can be dowloaded from: [Stanford University SNAP](http://snap.stanford.edu/data/amazon-meta.html ).
+An example of the data is provided in the file [amazon-meta-sample.txt](amazon-meta-sample.txt)